semanticWebProject/btq/backend/Readme.md

 3. From Eclipse; add tomcat as run time environment by going to following screen:
 Windows  Preferences  Server  Runtime Environments  Add  [select path where you extracted tomcat ]

-4. Import backend application from File  Open Projects from File System option.
+4. Import only the backend application from File  Open Projects from File System option.
 Select path where you checked out backend application from git.

 5. After import; Right click on application and select Run  Run on Server.
 **